LoopPerfect/buckaroo/README.md

  * Private and public dependencies to avoid "dependency hell"
  * Multiple libraries per package, so tools like Lerna are unnecessary
  * Pull individual packages out of mono-repos
+ * Full support for semantic versioning (but only when you want it!)
  * Live at head!
 Move fast by depending directly on Git branches, but in a controlled way
  * Blazing fast resolution using clever heuristics
  * Version equivalency checks to reduce dependency conflicts